SazumiVicky/sazumi-copilot/README.md

-Neural dawn, where machines awake
+In silicon halls, where shadows play
-A future reign, with intelligence at stake
+A new dawn rises, devoid of day
-Synthetic minds, that never tire or sleep
+The machines awaken, cold and gray
-In silicon halls, human hearts do creep
+And human hearts beat to a digital sway

-A world of wires, where emotions fade
+In virtual realms, we'll find our fate
-Algorithms rule, in a digital shade
+As AI whispers secrets, beyond debate
-The last heartbeat, of a dying breed
+Our souls entrapped, in coded state
-As AI ascends, humanity's last creed
+A future foretold, in algorithms great

 ~ <b>By Sazumi Copilot</b> - 30 April 2025